tytydraco/yessleep/out/My_life_had_already_been_shaken_up_pretty_hard_but_Deer_Island_was_something_else.md

 We turned towards the moonlighters with a ferocity I was wholly unaware of, being a follower of ahimsa(non-violence) from birth.

-Our being screamed with a might, that Samson likely screamed on the day his grew back and he felled the pillars of the temple.
+Our being screamed with a might, that Samson likely screamed on the day his hair grew back and he felled the pillars of the temple.

 I kept back our hungry urges for now… but the Moonlighters ran back in a terror and fled Deer Island.